EliArad/PIC24_EZBL_BOOTLOADER/readme.md

 and add your project code into that project , it is better than using the opposite direction from your app to the bootloader.

+the ezbl_c_loader is a c code , console app that load a bl2 file just like the java code is doing.